A. K. Huntington: Professional life

 Huntington was Professor of Metallurgy at King’s College, University of London.

 He was trained at the Royal School of Mines under Dr Percy, leaving it in 1877 as an Associate in Mining and Metallurgy, and proceeded to King's College, London, where he assisted Walter Noel Hartley in his researches on ultra-violet absorption spectra.
 He also assisted Sir William Siemens in his early experiments with the electric arc furnace.
 When a separate Department of Metallurgy was founded at King's College in 1879, Huntington was appointed to the chair.

 He was associated with the Institute of Metals from its foundation, and took an active part in its proceedings down to the time of his death.
 He became a Vice-President in 1910, and during the 1913–14 session occupied the presidential chair, being in office at the Ghent meeting, the first meeting of the Institute to be held abroad.
+On 13th December 1916, he was among three members of the Institute of Metals (alongside Sir George Beilby and Thomas Turner) to propose the election of Georgina Elizabeth Kermode.
+Kermode became the first female member of the Institute of Metals.

 During the First World War Huntington was heavily involved with work for the War Ministry in testing munitions, including testing fracturing of grenades.